tachtler/browscap4jFileReader/README.md

 # browscap4jFileReader
-A basic Java library for the Browscap.org project.

 A simple to use Java code classes, for embedding into your own projects, using the [Browser Capabilities Project](http://browscap.org/) **browscap.csv** file, which can be download from [here](http://browscap.org/stream?q=BrowsCapCSV)

 ## Dependencies